-Opinion expressed by Asoke K. Laha President and CEO, Interra Information Technologies Inc.
+The opinion expressed by Asoke K. Laha President and CEO, Interra Information Technologies Inc.

 Technology is allowing consumers to communicate with businesses in new and innovative ways, which is drastically changing the relationship between the buyer and the seller.

 Be it any company is in and whether it is B2B or B2C, a consumer is always the king for that company.
-For the past two decades, technology has been disrupting customer behaviour with each wave of innovation that builds upon the last and opening new doors of possibilities along the way.
+For the past two decades, technology has been disrupting customer behavior with each wave of innovation that builds upon the last and opening new doors of possibilities along the way.
 Technology is allowing consumers to communicate with businesses in new and innovative ways, which is drastically changing the relationship between the buyer and the seller.

 Many digital transformation projects are driven by the customer experience.
 This is mainly because a lot of companies are investing more and more in new digital technologies and processes.
-This will enable them to effective engagement of customers, partners, and employees.
+This will enable them to effectively engage customers, partners, and employees.
 Experiences created digitally are the new heart of customer engagement.
 This has become a critical approach for delivering a new generation of customer engagement that goes beyond traditional CRM to deliver a connected, contextual experience on any channel across the entire customer journey.

 The use of new technology has indeed become an important tool for companies for its internal and external business along with customer operations and experience.
 A company’s drive for agility and innovation is reflected by the digital transformations that the company undertakes.
 This fuels new revenue sources while catering to the needs of evolving customer bases.

-The key that will solve complex communication issues and needs of today’s consumers are the new technology platforms/services available today.
+The key that will solve complex communication issues and the needs of today’s consumers are the new technology platforms/services available today.
 Companies today are using multiple delivery channels to communicate with their customers which is only based on the preference of the recipient.

-Strategies which are usually straightforward and upfront are taken up by companies and marketers.
+Strategies that are usually straightforward and upfront are taken up by companies and marketers.
 But as things progress, the process usually fails to ensure the perfect configuration of a humane approach and sustainable, perpetually growing customer engagement tech support.